GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

 To compute statistics, run the Statistics java file that extracts and stores statistics (src/Statistics.java).

 Embeddings were computed using RDFStar2vec (Source code could be found here: https://github.com/aistairc/RDF-star2Vec).
+Then compute the cosine similarity matrix of vectors using : /cosine_similarity_matrix.py

 **Step 2: Prepare Dataset**